 If you want to really push your 4K television to the limit, for both streaming content and games, the NVIDIA SHIELD TV is the way to go.
 Not only does it have a surprising amount of power for games (it’s running on very similar hardware to the Nintendo Switch), its “AI” upscaling capability makes even older streaming content look amazing in 4K.
 Throw in a MicroSD card, or opt for the more capacious “Pro” model, and you can even use it as a Plex server.

-NVIDIA SHIELD Android TV 4K HDR Streaming Media Player; High Performance, Dolby Vision, Google Assistant Built-In, Works with Alexa
+NVIDIA SHIELD Android TV Streaming Media Player; 4K HDR, live sports, Dolby Vision-Atmos, AI-enhanced upscaling, GeForce NOW cloud gaming, Google Assistant Built-In, Works with Alexa

 The SHIELD TV has long been the gold standard for high-powered set-top boxes, and the newest model is even better.

 If you’re a fan of Apple’s mobile and computer hardware, you might be wondering: What about Apple TV?
 And if you’re already an Apple fan, then you’re probably already thinking about buying one.
 For you, and specifically you, it might be a good idea.

 Apple TV is a lot like Android TV: It has all the basic capabilities of a standard streaming box, plus the ability to easily broadcast video from your Apple devices.
 If you’re already all-in on Apple, especially if you pay for the Apple TV+ service (which is available on other platforms) or Apple Arcade (which is not), it makes sense to get the official Apple TV 4K set-top box.